-(xii) communication;

-(xiv) impact on other work units.

-- Where an employer identifies a need to extend the shifts of ordinary hours of employees to support (a) new models of care and/or changing health needs, it is to consult with the Union and the employees concerned.
-Introduction of 12 hour shifts will be implemented after agreement with the Union and a majority of the employees affected. - (b) for evaluation of the workability and effectiveness of the proposed shift arrangement.
+- (a) Where an employer identifies a need to extend the shifts of ordinary hours of employees to support new models of care and/or changing health needs, it is to consult with the Union and the employees concerned.
+Introduction of 12 hour shifts will be implemented after agreement with the Union and a majority of the employees affected.

+- (b) Prior to the commencement of a 12 hour shift arrangement, the parties are to establish a method for evaluation of the workability and effectiveness of the proposed shift arrangement.
 Such evaluation is to include, but is not to be limited to, consideration of the following factors:

+- (i) patient outcomes;

+- (ii) health and safety;

+- (iii) adverse incidents;

+- (iv) staff satisfaction;

+- (v) financial implications;

+- (vi) sick leave;

+- (vii) childcare implications;

+- (viii) effects on family and social life;

+- (ix) effects on work performance;

+- (x) effects/impacts upon other clinical units;

+- (xi) professional development;

+- (xii) communication;

+- (xiii) effects on management recruitment and retention; and

+- (xiv) impact on other work units.

-Employees working 12 hour shift arrangements will have the following conditions apply: (c)
+- (c) Employees working 12 hour shift arrangements will have the following conditions apply:

-(xiii) effects on management - recruitment and retention; and participation in the 12 hour shift arrangements will be on a voluntary basis provided that (i) an employee who does not wish to participate will be redeployed at the same classification level only if no reasonably practicable alternative to working the 12 hour shift is available and acceptable to the employee;
+- (i) participation in the 12 hour shift arrangements will be on a voluntary basis provided that an employee who does not wish to participate will be redeployed at the same classification level only if no reasonably practicable alternative to working the 12 hour shift is available and acceptable to the employee;